This post contains affiliate links and I may earn a commission if you make a purchase.

 Luckily, some credit cards offer protection that meets the difference if we accidentally overpay.

-Price protection through a credit card offers a reimbursement for the difference in price depending on how long between the purchase and the price drop.
-Citi is one card that offers a good price protection program.
-If the price drops at least $25 within 30 days of the purchase, you can request a refund of the difference.
+Price protection through a credit card offers reimbursement for the difference in price depending on how long between the purchase and the price drop.

 You know as well as I do, we never do this.

-This probably explains why the credit card companies offer this.
-It’s a great way to promote the benefits of using their credit card and they don’t lose much since few people take advantage of the service.
+This probably explains why credit card companies offer this.
+It’s a great way to promote the benefits of using their credit card, and they don’t lose much since few people take advantage of the service.

 Additional discounts on select retailers

-Most credit cards offer additional discounts on brands they partner with.
+Most credit cards give additional discounts to consumers when they shop at brands they partner with.

 You may get additional warranty protection on eligible items that are purchased with your credit card.